 This represents a crucial step forward since telecom and privacy authorities should cooperate with other public authorities and private companies to identify the best approach to regulate the Internet of Things technologies, which might affect our entire lives.

 2. Network Security and Resilience

 As the IoT reaches more and more individuals and begins to play a larger part in their lives, safe and reliable networks – along with data protection – will become a top priority.

 This is a priority recognized by any regulator.
 The issue is whether authorities or the market itself shall set the standard of compliance.

 Many of the Internet of Things devices and services will operate over a wireless network.
 It is, therefore, essential that there is spectrum availability.
 But at present, Ofcom does not see this as a barrier to the IoT and is confident that the 870/915MHz bands will be able to deal with the low data rates that are typical of the majority of the emerging IoT applications.
 However, the scenario might change in the future with the development of IoT technologies.

 And indeed, the Internet of Things sector will grow so quickly that a continuous review of the regulations will be necessary.

 Telephone number and address management will not be a barrier to the development of the Internet of Things.
 IoT services are most likely to use bespoke addressing systems that are able to generate billions of addresses.
 The IPv6 will offer a massively increased range of addresses.

-This seems to be a consolidated view in the market also after the negative experience of Spain that introduced a umbering system dedicated to the IoT which was never used by operators since it restricted the number portability.
+This seems to be a consolidated view in the market also after the negative experience of Spain that introduced a numbering system dedicated to the IoT, which was never used by operators since it restricted the number portability.